Douglas T. Ross: Structured analysis and design technique

 As the inventor of structured analysis and design technique (SADT), Ross was an early developer of structured analysis methods.
 During the 1970s, along with other contributors from SofTech, Inc., Ross helped develop SADT into the IDEF0 method for the Air Force's Integrated Computer-Aided Manufacturing (ICAM) program's IDEF suite of analysis and design methods.

 He was a member of the Institute of Electrical and Electronics Engineers (IEEE) IDEF0 Working Group which produced the IEEE Icam DEFinition for Function Modeling (IDEF0) standard in 1998.
 The IEEE IDEF0 standard superseded FIPS PUB 183, which was retired in 2002.

 Plex

+Beginning in the late 1950s at the MIT Servomechanisms Laboratory, Ross developed a record-like data structure he called a plex.
+Introduced in his 1961 paper "A Generalized Technique for Symbol Manipulation and Numerical Calculation", a plex consisted of fixed-size blocks containing data members, linkage members (pointers to other plexes), flag fields, and pointers to subroutines.
+Ross presented the plex as an alternative to the two-element list cell of LISP, arguing that entities requiring more than two components were better represented directly than as trees of two-component cells.

+Ivan Sutherland adopted the plex for the data representation in his 1963 Sketchpad thesis, in which he credited "members of the [MIT] Electronic Systems Laboratory, notably Douglas Ross" for "help and advice on n-component elements."
+Alan Kay later cited Sketchpad as one of the principal influences on his design of Smalltalk and his coining of the term object-oriented programming.

+Ross also served on the ALGOL 68 committee with C. A. R. Hoare in the mid-1960s.
+In their 2003 preface to a reissue of Sutherland's Sketchpad thesis, Blackwell and Rodden describe Ross's work on the plex as having influenced Hoare's 1966 paper "Record Handling" and his subsequent ideas on abstract data types, which were in turn drawn upon by Ole-Johan Dahl and Kristen Nygaard in the design of Simula.
+Ross himself later described the plex concept as a foundation of his Automated Engineering Design (AED) system, which he characterized as "the first language with types and complex data structures."

 Ross' Structured Analysis grew out of his "philosophy of problem-solving", which he named Plex in the late 1950s.
 Later in Ross's life, this became something of an obsession.
 In the 1980s, he minimized his role at SofTech to concentrate on developing Plex into a wide-ranging pseudophilosophy touching on epistemology, ontology, and philosophy of science.
 Ross wrote a wealth of material on Plex, delivering lectures at conferences and holding an abortive seminar at MIT in 1984.
 However, he was unable to find the audience he believed Plex deserved, and by the late 1980s he considered it an "intolerable burden of responsibility" to be its sole proponent and prophet.